People

 Principal Investigator

-I was born in Kolkata, India and grew up there till I found a reason to hop on a flight to United States at the age of 22.
-I was provided a scholarship by U.S. Department of State, Bureau of Educational and Cultural Affairs to complete last two years of undergraduate study from the University of New Hampshire (UNH) and obtain a dual degree of B.S. from USA and India (University of Calcutta, India).
-I did not look back afterwards!
-After completion of B.S. in Molecular, Cellular and Developmental Biology from UNH, I moved to Virginia and completed my graduate studies to receive a Ph.D. in Biological Sciences with a focus on the role of ubiquitin binding proteins (UBDs) in immune signaling pathways from Virginia Tech.
-Continuing my work in the field of ubiquitin biology, I completed my postdoctoral work with Dr. Berge Minassian at UT Southwestern where I worked on identifying the role of malin E3 ligase in Lafora Disease pathogenesis.
-To this end, I have characterized multiple glycogen metabolism related E3 ubiquitin ligases using novel mouse models and identified key mechanisms for their glycogen association.
-I have published these completed projects in peer-reviewed journals such as Acta Neuropathologica, Brain, Neurotherapeutics, Disease models and mechanisms and written multiple reviews.
-Additionally, due to my research accomplishments in the field, I have also obtained multiple internals (within UT Southwestern) and extramural fundings (including an R01 from National Institute of Neurological Disorders and Stroke) to continue to work in the field of E3-ubiquitin ligases and their interaction with brain-glycogen.
-Overall, with my newly established lab at UT Southwestern, I see myself as a unique investigator in the field intersecting E3 ubiquitin ligase and glycogen-biology, who is combining a multipronged interdisciplinary approach including in-vitro purified protein biochemistry to in-vivo mouse model-based research to decipher the role of E3-ubiuqitin ligases and their interacting proteins in glycogen solubility and associated fatal neurological and neuromuscular disorders.
+Dr. Mitra was born and raised in Kolkata, India, and came to the United States at the age of 22.
+She was awarded a scholarship from the U.S. Department of State’s Bureau of Educational and Cultural Affairs to complete her last two years of undergraduate study from the University of New Hampshire (UNH) and obtain a dual Bachelor of Science degree from the United States and India (University of Calcutta, India).
+After completing her Bachelor of Science in molecular, cellular, and developmental biology from UNH, Dr. Mitra moved to Virginia and completed her graduate studies to receive a doctorate in biological sciences with a focus on the role of ubiquitin binding proteins in immune signaling pathways from Virginia Tech.
+Continuing her work in the field of ubiquitin biology, she completed her postdoctoral work with Berge Minassian, M.D., at UT Southwestern, where she worked on identifying the role of malin E3 ligase in Lafora disease pathogenesis.
+To this end, Dr. Mitra has characterized multiple glycogen metabolism-related E3 ubiquitin ligases using novel mouse models and identified key mechanisms for their glycogen association.
+She has published these completed projects in peer-reviewed journals such as Acta Neuropathologica, Brain, Neurotherapeutics, Disease Models and Mechanisms, and has written multiple reviews.
+Additionally, due to her research accomplishments in the field, Dr. Mitra has also obtained multiple internal (within UT Southwestern) and extramural funding, including an R01 from the National Institute of Neurological Disorders and Stroke, to continue to work in the field of E3-ubiquitin ligases and their interaction with brain-glycogen.
+Overall, with her newly established lab at UT Southwestern, Dr. Mitra sees herself as a unique investigator in the field intersecting E3 ubiquitin ligase and glycogen-biology who is combining a multipronged interdisciplinary approach, including in vitro purified protein biochemistry and in vivo mouse model-based research to decipher the role of E3 ubiquitin ligases and their interacting proteins in glycogen solubility and associated fatal neurological and neuromuscular disorders.

-Apart from science, I love spending time with my family and close friends – be it indoor or outdoor!
-In the weekend (or holidays), I always try to spend sometimes with my long-lost hobbies which include painting, singing and occasionally cooking!
+Apart from science, she loves spending time with her family and close friends, be it indoors or outdoors.
+On the weekend (or holidays), Dr. Mitra always tries to spend some time doing long-lost hobbies, which include painting, singing, and occasionally cooking.

 Dr. Surbhi Gahlot